A Celestial Route to AdS Bulk Locality: Acknowledgments

 \section{Acknowledgments}

 We thank Aninda Sinha for initial collaboration and numerous helpful discussions.
 We especially thank Tobias Hansen for clarifications on the flat space limit.
 We thank Sudip Ghosh and Prashant Raman for various discussions.
-We also thank Parthiv Halder and Yu-tin Huang for their comments on the draft.
+We also thank Parthiv Halder and Balt Van Rees for their comments on the draft.
 We acknowledge partial support from DST through the SERB core grant CRG/2021/000873.